 With all the negative and positive commotion surrounding the Crypto market – it still begs the question, for those still curious.
 What does it take to engage in the trading of Cryptocurrency?

-And by trading, I am not referring to the price speculation in a portfolio as one would with the price of a company’s shares or even CFDs – but rather trading it as a commodity and against other Cryptos in a properly regulated online market setting – just like in a Foreign Exchange (Forex) market.
+And by trading, we are not referring to the price speculation in a portfolio as one would with the price of a company’s shares or even CFDs.

-Make sure you deal with reputable sellers – the wallet provider rates suppliers based on how reliable they are so only deal with sellers of the highest ratings.
+Make sure you deal with reputable sellers.
+This wallet provider rates suppliers based on how reliable they are so only deal with sellers of the highest ratings.

-The actual purchase (mostly conducted via online chat) can range from a Credit/Debit Card, online banking or convenient money transfer facilities like (Europe-based) N26 Bank or PayPal.
+The actual purchase (mostly conducted via online chat) can be made via a Credit/Debit Card, online banking or convenient money transfer facilities like (Europe-based) N26 Bank, Skrill or PayPal.

 This after the wallet-broker takes a small fee for the transaction.
-This code/key needs to be kept secure – backed up online or offline (highly recommended) on special flash-drive like the Trezor or a Ledger Nano, and would be the deposit key if you were transferring it to another wallet or to an exchange.
+This code/key needs to be kept secure – backed up online and offline (highly recommended).
+This is possible on special flash-drive (Crypto wallet) like the Trezor or a Ledger Nano.
+The device would hold the deposit key if you were transferring it to another wallet or to an exchange to trade.